 Finally, restaurants can owe a duty not only to its patrons, but to third parties who are injured due to the actions or failure to act of the restaurant and/or its employees.
 The most prominent example is when a restaurant serves too many alcoholic beverages to a patron and that patron causes injury to another, such as an accident caused by a drunk driver.
 In this kind of case, known as a dram shop action, a restaurant may be legally responsible if they served booze to an individual the restaurant knew to be intoxicated.

-In the unfortunate event that you or a loved one suffers an injury, feel free to contact the attorneys at Decof, Decof & Barry, P.C. to discuss your case.
+In the unfortunate event that you or a loved one suffers an injury, feel free to contact the attorneys at Decof, Barry, Mega & Quinn, P.C. to discuss your case.
 They have decades of experience reaching successful results for injured persons and their families in a broad range of personal injury cases, including for injuries that occurred at restaurant.